-When it comes to Saved Audiences, a question commonly repeats: How do I duplicate a saved audience in Ads Manager?
+When it comes to A saved audience allows a Facebook advertiser to save often-used targeting settings to easily use later., a question commonly repeats: How do I duplicate a saved audience in Ads Manager?

 While there’s currently no direct way to duplicate a saved audience, there is manual process that allows you to do this.
 We’ll cover that here.